Escalating fears about a potential bankruptcy of embattled U.S. lender CIT Group

 The company's 5 percent notes due in 2014 fell to about 53 cents on the dollar on Thursday from 61.5 cents late on Wednesday, according to MarketAxess.

 CIT's debt troubles were a factor briefly weighing on the broad corporate bond market, analysts said.
 Costs to insure U.S. corporate bonds against the risk of default rose in early trade but then declined to trade near flat on the session.

 CIT was not available to comment.

 NO SYSTEMIC RISK

-The impact of CIT's potential demise, however, will likely pale by comparison with the collapse of investment bank Lehman Brothers
+But the impact of CIT's potential demise will likely pale by comparison with the systemically critical collapse of investment bank Lehman Brothers

 It's not a systemic risk in the way Lehman and AIG were, said Martin Fridson, chief executive officer of Fridson Investment Advisors LLC.
 CIT isn't viewed as that kind of company.